net2cn/x-ui/README.md

 - Change bandwidth counting from tag-based to email-based.
 - Lower cron job time intervals to have a more precise bandwidth monitoring.

+# Usage
+Please refer to the [Docker Hub Page](https://hub.docker.com/r/net2cn/x-ui_single_port_mod) for more information about how to use my modded Docker image.
+It also contains a tiny migration guide if you want to migrate to the modded version.

 ### Please be awared that this project is licensed under GPLv3 License.
 I have my rights to make such a mod, and so do you.

 ---